In your story are there times where someone has been taken from you? Maybe your partner left, or someone you were close to passed unexpectedly?

 I believe that there is actually unexplained causes behind the pain.
 As I’ve uncovered those causes (explored more here in this post: The Body Keeps Score) I grieve the health that was lost in my past.
 I also grieve that no one helped me through those hard days during my childhood that I felt lost and all alone because that loneliness is again showing up in my life.

 As you read, understand that I am not an expert in psychology.
-I record my experiences because I truly believe that if as we humans explore, our own stories, it can help heal and restore our bodies.
+I record my experiences because I truly believe that if as we humans explore our own stories, it can help heal and restore our bodies.
 With this said I invite you to receive the part of my story that lasted for years.

 At the end of this post there is an unexpected gift I received after I had written this very piece about my grief.
 It was confirmation to me that grieving makes space for beauty to arrive.